Mango Popsicles

 • Full Fat Coconut Milk - full fat provides the creamiest texture, it's worth it.
 Be sure to shake the can before opening so that any fat solids are redistributed throughout the milk.

-• Fresh Lime Juice – adds some extra brightness to the flavour profile
+• Fresh Lime Juice - adds some extra brightness to the flavor profile

 Blender filled with mango pulp in the centre.
 Upper left corner is the lime juice in a small dish, and the right corner is a measuring cup filled with coconut milk